cisagov/ncats-data-dictionary/NCATS_Data_Dictionary.md

   database
 - `priority` [integer]: Scan priority of this host document, from -16 (most urgent) to 1 (least urgent)
-  - -16: Most severe vulnerability detected on this host is Critical severity
+  - -16:Most severe vulnerability detected on this host is Critical severity
-  - -8: Most severe vulnerability detected on this host is High severity
+  - -8:Most severe vulnerability detected on this host is High severity
-  - -4: Most severe vulnerability detected on this host is Medium severity
+  - -4:Most severe vulnerability detected on this host is Medium severity
-  - -2: Most severe vulnerability detected on this host is Low severity
+  - -2:Most severe vulnerability detected on this host is Low severity
-  - -1: No vulnerabilities detected on this host
+  - -1:No vulnerabilities detected on this host
-  -  1: Host document represents a "dark space" IP address; i.e. live host not detected
+  -  1:Host document represents a "dark space" IP address; i.e. live host not detected
 - `next_scan` [ISO date]: Timestamp of when this host document is scheduled to be scanned next; a value of null indicates that the